Last updated 24th June 2020

 - Employers must devise plans that include the maintenance of basic containment measures, hygiene and cleaning, provision for pregnant and medically-vulnerable staff, compliance in higher-risk situations, and possible extended hours to maintain social distancing

-- Workers who have “low levels of daily interaction with people” can return to workplaces from phase three (29th June).
-But social distancing must be maintained, and remote working should be maintained “for all workers/businesses that can do so”
+- It was initially said that workers with “low levels of daily interaction with people” would return to workplaces from phase three (29th June), with continued social distancing and remote working “for all workers/businesses that can do so.”
+However, the easing of restrictions announced in June goes beyond this initial advice in many sectors including retail, hospitality, entertainment, hairdressing, sports and culture

-- From phase four (20th July) workers who cannot work remotely can be “considered first for return to onsite working.”
-The roadmap says employers should introduced shift work, staggered opening and other measures to increase the numbers who can attend workplaces “as long as they can limit the number of workers interacting with each other.”
-It says remote working should continue where possible
+- The roadmap says workers who cannot work remotely can be “considered first for return to onsite working.”
+It says employers should introduce shift work, staggered opening and other measures to increase the numbers who can attend workplaces “as long as they can limit the number of workers interacting with each other.”
+It says remote working should continue where possible.

 It’s envisaged that the delivery of non-Covid-19 health services will increase across phases one and two (between 18th May and 29th June).
 In addition to social distancing, the roadmap identifies the need for measures to mitigate the risk of contagion in the health sector (eg, through testing and the use of PPE) and says new ways of delivering services (eg, telephone, online and virtual clinics) will feature.